johnlockejrr/doc-ufcn/README.md

 ## Contact

-If you have any questions or suggestions, please contact [Mélodie Boillet](mailto:boillet@teklia.com).
+If you have any questions or suggestions, please contact [Mélodie Boillet and Teklia](mailto:team@teklia.com?cc=boillet@teklia.com&subject=Feedback%20on%20Doc-UFCN%3A%20).